ochrons/ochrons.github.io/scala-js-website/doc/internals/performance.md

 the size of produced JavaScript, not its speed.
 DeltaBlue benchmark has two variants; one using Scala native collections and another using `js.Array`, which gives a clear performance boost in this test.

-It is safe to say that Scala.js performance is very good, right there on the par with hand-written JavaScript in comparable cases.
+It is safe to say that Scala.js performance is very good, right there on par with hand-written JavaScript in comparable cases.